1) What drew you to the story and compelled you to make your film?

 2) What prompted you to make the decision to shoot your film with FiLMiC Pro on a smartphone instead of a traditional camera, and was this your first experience using our app?

-3) Please describe the experience of shooting your short film with mobile devices and FiLMiC Pro.
+3) Please describe the experience of shooting your film with mobile devices and FiLMiC Pro.

-4) What did shooting on a smartphone allow you to do that you otherwise might not have been able to?
+4) What did shooting on a smartphone allow you to do that you otherwise couldn’t?